 - 2 eggs, beaten

-- 1 tsp salt
+- 1 teaspoon sea salt

-- 2/3 cup flour
+- ⅔ cup flour

-- 1/2 cup brown sugar
+- ½ cup brown sugar

+- Preheat oven to 350ºF.
 Bring a large, salted pot of water to a boil.
 Add sweet potatoes, and boil 12-15 minutes until tender.

-Beat eggs together with cream, maple, vanilla, and salt.
-Slowly incorporate butter, and mix until blended.
+- In a large mixing bowl, beat eggs together with cream, maple syrup, and salt.
+Slowly incorporate 4oz butter, and mix until blended.